 By questioning hospitality managers and others during her visit to Asia, Tchaiko Kwayana, my beloved recently-deceased wife, thought she found one reason why many immigrants arrived in the USA, fully aware of the disrespect with which some citizens were treated.

 Many arrived full of the stereotypes exported by Hollywood and other agencies of the dominant classes.
 Tchaiko Kwayana, as teacher, expended much energy in trying to re-educate against the many ways in which the psychosis of superiority was spread and sustained.
-She would point out that some eminent persons, with no knowledge of US social history, could pronounce on the Gap in educational achievement, which shows the continuous lagging behind of Hispanics, native Americans and African Americans in the school system.
+She would point out that some eminent persons, with no knowledge of US social history, could pronounce on the gap in educational achievement, which shows the continuous lagging behind of Hispanics, native Americans and African Americans in the school system.
 Those are some of the features of this highly stratified society that do not help establish equal respect, equal opportunity, and equal prosperity.

-The founder of People Temple conceived the form of the organization as a church for reasons he has not stated, but some of them are obvious.
+The founder of Peoples Temple conceived the form of the organization as a church for reasons he has not stated, but some of them are obvious.
 A church offered a wide area of protection from harassment, while at the same time enjoying giving a kind of trust and prestige not enjoyed by the average political organization.
 In short, it was able to be active in human rights while speaking in the name of God.
 Yet, the main objective as well as the main achievement of Peoples Temple was the association of Whites and Blacks in the same organization and in an atmosphere free from ethnic conflict.
 It became clear in Jonestown that the choice of church was strategic.
 This does not detract from Peoples Temple’s activity.
 Once in Jonestown, Jones allowed the church features to wither away like Engels’s State.

-The fact that Jim Jones was influenced by the success of Father Divine’s Peace Missions Peace movement does not detract from the Temple’s success in that regard.
+The fact that Jim Jones was influenced by the success of Father Divine’s Peace Mission movement does not detract from the Temple’s success in that regard.
 Some analysts and critics saw Peoples Temple as an instrument of US intelligence, while Soviet intelligence in Guyana claims that a church had succeeded where the Communist Party had failed.

 The personality of Jim Jones came out mainly in the mass rallies mounted nightly by Jim Jones, suggesting that Jonestown had not a leadership, but a Leader.